alexissantos/stackshare/README.md

 - requests

 # Future Features
 - Randomly choose a category for each game, and only display tools that fit in it.
-That should make it harder for players to tell which reasons belong to which tool.
+That should make it harder for players to tell which tool the reasons belong to.
 - Update to use class-based views, which is the Modern Django Way™.